Alphabets, rewriting trails and periodic representations in algebraic bases: Introduction

 \end{theorem} Theorem \ref{kalavavra} is a generalization of a previous theorem of Baker, Mas\'akov\'a, Pelantov\'a and V\'avra \cite{bakermasakovapelantovavavra} in which $1/a_d$ was assumed to belong to $\zb[\beta, \beta^{-1}]$, an assumption removed in \cite{kalavavra}.

-In section \ref{S2} we revisit the construction of an alphabet $\mathcal{A} \subset \zb$, symmetrical with respect to the origin, which allows \eqref{QbetaPer} to hold, given in \cite{frougnypelantovasvobodova}.
+In Section \ref{S2} we revisit the construction of an alphabet $\mathcal{A} \subset \zb$, symmetrical with respect to the origin, which allows \eqref{QbetaPer} to hold, given in \cite{frougnypelantovasvobodova}.
 We show that the size of this alphabet is correlated to the Pierce numbers $\Delta_{N}(\beta)$ of $\beta$.
 The numerical explosion of $\Delta_{N}(\beta)$ with $N$ has been investigated in \cite{einsiedlereverestward}.
 Pierce numbers play an important role in the Mahler measure of $\beta$ and the search of big prime numbers (Lehmer \cite{lehmer}, Einsiedler, Everest and Ward \cite{einsiedlereverestward}).
-For this reason the alphabet constructed by this means is called the {\it maximal alphabet realizing} $\eqref{QbetaPer}$.
-We denote it by $\mathcal{A}^{(max)}_{\beta}$.
-Alphabets $\mathcal{A}$ realizing $\eqref{QbetaPer}$ are necessarily satisfying $\mathcal{A} \subset \mathcal{A}^{(max)}_{\beta}$, justifying the terminology ``maximal".
-Smaller alphabets $\mathcal{A}$ realizing $\eqref{QbetaPer}$ are investigated by introducing rewriting trails in section \ref{S3}.
+The alphabet constructed by this means is called the {\it natural alphabet realizing} $\eqref{QbetaPer}$.
+We denote it by $\mathcal{A}^{(nat)}_{\beta}$.
+It has no reason to be the smallest one realizing $\eqref{QbetaPer}$.